Skip to content

 Treasurer

-Véronique Erard Jaquier is a professor of victimology and legal psychology in Switzerland, where she splits her time between the Universities of Neuchâtel and Lausanne and the School of Health Sciences Fribourg.
-She studied in Switzerland (social psychology and criminology) and in the United States (clinical and community psychology) and has been conducting research for over fifteen years on the health effects of intimate partner and sexual violence against women.
-Her work focuses specifically on how social and criminal justice institutions influence women’s violence narratives and life trajectories.
-This research is grounded in clinical practice within community structures, working with both victims and perpetrators of violence.
-Véronique has been the Treasurer of FIPP since the summer of 2022.
+Véronique Erard Jaquier is a professor of victimology and legal psychology in Switzerland.
+She divides her time between the Universities of Neuchâtel and Lausanne, and the School of Health Sciences Fribourg.
+Trained in Switzerland (social psychology and criminology) and the United States (clinical and community psychology), she has been conducting research for over fifteen years on the health impacts of intimate partner and sexual violence against women.
+Her work focuses on how social and criminal justice institutions shape women’s narratives of violence and their life trajectories.
+This research is grounded in clinical practice within community-based settings, working with both victims and perpetrators of violence.
+Véronique has served as Treasurer of IPPF since the summer of 2022.

 Vice-President

-Prof. Dr. Rita Haverkamp (1966) is a distinguished German legal scholar specializing in criminology, crime prevention, and risk management.
-She studied law at the universities of Passau and Freiburg, completing her first legal state exam in 1993 and her legal clerkship at the District Court of Freiburg in 1996.
-Haverkamp earned her doctorate in 2002 at the Albert-Ludwigs-Universität Freiburg with a dissertation on electronically monitored house arrest and completed her habilitation in 2010 at the Ludwig-Maximilians-Universität Munich with a focus on women in prison.
+Rita Haverkamp is a German professor specializing in criminology, crime prevention, and risk management.
+She studied law at the Universities of Passau and Freiburg.
+She earned her doctorate in 2002 at the Albert-Ludwigs-Universität of Freiburg with a dissertation on electronically monitored house arrest and completed her habilitation in 2010 at the Ludwig-Maximilians-Universität in Munich, focusing on women in prison.

-She took up the position of Vice President of the IPPF effective February 14 2025.
+She assumed office as one of the Vice Presidents of the IPPF on February 14, 2025.